 What is this screen for?
 The system supports two types of detector technology, TSP and Camera (Vision AI).
 TSP is the standard and most commonly used technology.
-Vehicle detection using cameras is a newer technology that allows vehicles to be identified and tracked through a drive-thru environment or designated spaces for mobile or curbside pickup.
+Vehicle detection using cameras is a newer technology that allows vehicles to be identified and tracked through a drive-thru environment or designated pick-up zones (either mobile or pull-forward spaces).
 A store must meet a set of prerequisites to have Vision AI installed.
-Also, for stores using Vision AI, only a single lane drive-thru is currently supported and Pull-Forward windows are also not currently supported using this technology.
+For stores approved for Vision AI, only a Single Lane drive-thru is currently supported and while pull-forward spaces are supported, Pull-Forward windows are not yet supported using this technology.
 Please contact HME if you would like to know more about Vision AI or to inquire about having it installed at your store.
 Additional Vision AI information can also be found online under ZOOM Nitro (click on the link or scan the QR code on the back cover).
+When the Nitro Vision AI Processing Unit is enabled, the screen populates as shown in Fig. 6.2.
+The features on this screen are configured by the installer, and your Camera location is either set up as a Drive-Thru, a Pick-Up Zone (for mobile or pull-forward spaces), or a combination of all if more than one camera is used.